wp-plugins/squirrly-seo/readme.txt

 == Upgrade Notice ==

 = 3.4.4 =
-3.4.4 is an inportant update.
+3.4.4 is an important update.
 We improved the on-page SEO , added Google language identification, latest updates for Open graph, improved the SEO for Woocommerce plugin.
 We do not offer support for lower versions od Squirrly SEO